PraveenAchary/TumourDetection/README.md

-Understood!
-Here is your refined README.md file, now with a professional touch and a dash of medical flair 👨‍⚕️🩺.

 🩺 Tumour Detection & Classification System 🔬
 A full-stack web application designed to assist in medical imaging analysis.
 This system uses a deep learning model to classify medical scans and provides an intuitive, user-friendly interface for clinicians. 👨‍⚕️